BotYue/ELE-292-Lab-SU/Lab 6 Thermal System/Lab 6 Main Task 2.md

 print(cao_lab6_data)
 ```

+> [!IMPORTANT]
+> Once `.csv` saved.
+Disconnect the Arduino USB to let the system cool down.

 #### :pencil2:  Report Item 2-c (Individual)

 In Jupyter Notebook, use Python to plot tempature of the system:
 * Plot Time (seconds) as X-axis
 * Plot Temperature (degree C) as Y-axis

+> [!NOTE]
+> The column names in the `.csv` file are different from the previous labs.
+You can open the `.csv` to inspect.
+>
+> The temperature–voltage relationship was provided earlier.

 ---
 ### ✅ Check Point 1 — Logger Screenshot and Python Plot